AnttiLukats/AnttiLukats.github.io/README.md

 [View website](https://anttilukats.github.io/)

-Currently the content of the Bible is not available, stay tuned and look again in the future.
+Currently the content of the two Bibles is not available, stay tuned and look again in the future.